apacheignite/documentation/web-console/local-deployment.md

 }
 [/block]
 To run Ignite Web Console in development mode need do following steps:
-* Configure MongoDB to run as service or in terminal start MongoDB by executing `mongod`
+* Configure MongoDB to run as service or in terminal start MongoDB by executing `mongod` command